 Smart feeding habits for cats and dogs

 Even the best pet food can cause problems if portions aren’t managed carefully.
-Feeding guides on the bag are based on a pet’s ideal weight, not their current one, and sticking to those amounts is an easy way to keep calories in check.
+Feeding guides on the bag are based on a pet’s ideal weight, not their current one.
+Sticking to those amounts helps keep those calories in check.
 Measure meals out instead of free-feeding to prevent overeating, and stick to consistent feeding times to support better digestion.
-Treats should make up no more than 10% of a pet’s daily diet to prevent obesity.
-Use kibble as rewards when training and swap table scraps for healthier alternatives like carrot pieces to keep things balanced.
-Enrichment tools such as slow-feeder bowls or snuffle mats encourage pets to eat more slowly, reducing the risk of overeating and supporting healthy weight management, while adding stimulation to mealtimes.

 Healthy habits beyond the bowl

-Preventing obesity in pets starts with small, consistent choices: the right food, measured portions, and active lifestyles.
-Together, these habits build the foundation for a healthier, happier, and longer life.
 Complete helps make that foundation stronger with scientifically balanced nutrition you can trust in every bowl.
 Find our products at pet shops across South Africa or browse the full range online.